junymc/junymc.github.io/_posts/2019-08-17-sinatra_project_movieview.markdown

 ## Conclusion

-Using ActiveRecord is the most part that I enjoyed since it's such a great framework.
+Using ActiveRecord is the most part that I enjoyed since it makes my job so easy.
 It made my work much easier!
 I learned about RESTful route which provides mapping between HTTP verbs(get, post, put/patch, delete) to controller CRUD actions.
 There was time that I was confused but at the end, I understand what exactly they do.
 I feel so great after all of the strugles.
 I just took another step to my goal which is becoming a developer.
 My journey continues and I will learn more and more till I get to my goal!